 How can you keep track of progress on individual tasks while also keeping a keen eye on project-wide progress?
 Well, the project management tools we looked at earlier will help you do that in a reactionary sense.
 In other words, they’ll show you when team members have started tasks and finished them, but you only get this information after these interactions take place.

-They don’t really give you live feedback or tell you how productive team members are being while they work on tasks.
+They don’t really give you live feedback or tell you how productive team members are while they work on tasks.

 How to solve this problem